Man fatally stabbed at family homeless shelter in Queens

-EAST ELMHURST, Queens (WABC) -- A man was fatally stabbed outside a family shelter in Queens.
+EAST ELMHURST, Queens (WABC) -- A man was fatally stabbed during an argument outside a family shelter in Queens Tuesday night.

 The building is called the Landing Hotel, but it is actually a homeless shelter for families.